 What types of behavioral health providers are listed in this registry?

-The providers listed in the behavioral health registry are licensed clinicians who have received additional training on military topics.
-In general you will find licensed clinical social workers, psychologists, licensed behavioral health counselors, licensed marriage and family therapists and licensed clinical addiction counselors in the behavioral health registry.
+The providers listed in the SBHP registry are licensed behavioral health clinicians who have received additional training on military topics.
+In general you will find licensed clinical social workers, psychologists, behavioral health counselors, and marriage and family therapists on the registry.

 How do I know what type of training the behavioral health provider has completed with Star Behavioral Health Providers?